Why Are My Pilea Leaves Turning Yellow? (10 Solutions)

 Another possibility is that the plant is experiencing spider mites.

-They can be difficult to get rid of, so it’s best to take action as soon as you notice them.
+They can be difficult to eliminate, so it’s best to take action as soon as you notice them.

-Pilea plants (Chinese money plants) are beautiful, easy-to-care-for houseplants that are popular for their round, green leaves.
+Pilea plants (Chinese money plants) are beautiful, easy-to-care-for houseplants popular for their round, green leaves.

 However, many Pilea owners become concerned when they notice yellow leaves on their plants.